tayyab-balti/AI-Internship/README.md

 6. **Splitting Dataset**: Divide dataset into training and test sets.
 Using `train_test_split` from `sklearn`.

 7. **Feature Scaling**: Normalize numerical features.
 Using `StandardScaler` from `sklearn`.

+## Features & Labels
+- **Features**: An independent property of the training data, typically represented by two or more columns used to make predictions in a machine learning model.
+    - `Example`: Housing price predictors: bedrooms, size, location.

+- **Labels**: Labels are the output variables or the target that the machine learning model aims to predict.
+    - `Example`: In a housing price prediction model, the label would be the price of the house.

+## Supervised Learning

+- **Goal**: Predict outcomes for new data based on labeled training data.
+- **Algos**: Decision Trees, Random Forest, SVM
+- **Types**:
+    - **Classification**: Predict categorical outcomes.
+    - **Regression**: Predict continuous outcomes.

+## Unsupervised Learning
+- **Goal**: Find patterns or structures in unlabeled data without any prior training of data.
+- **Algos**: k-Means Clustering, Neural networks
+- **Types**:
+    - **Clustering**: Group similar data points.
+    - **Association**: Discover rules that describe large portions of data. (buying bread + butter)